kriti88/DataScience-NanoDegree/README.md

 BlackFriday.csv - This file contains 5,37,577 observations about the black Friday in a retail store, it contains different kinds of variables either numerical or categorical & missing values.

 # Results
-The blog post related to above analysis is available here.
+The blog post related to above analysis is available at (https://medium.com/@kriti_agrawal02/black-friday-data-exploration-sale-purchase-benefits-d09298cd1cec)

 # Licensing, Authors, Acknowledgements
 Must give credit to Analytics Vidhya & Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle link.
 Otherwise, feel free to use the code here as you would like!